LouisChauviere/Renconstruction/README.md

-# Gene reconstruction using stringtie and scallop
+# Gene reconstruction using StringTie and Scallop

 Script using the example from the protocole published by Perta et al, 2016 for genes reconstruction.